Suiseki/babaozi/README.md

 - draw random pronunciation
 - draw random translation
 - show first, next and previous word in dictionary
-- search by word index
+- search by word index or by character
-- find first occurence of searched chinese characters
+- find all occurences of searched chinese characters

 ## Javascript conventions
 One of the purposes I this project is to try some coding concepts in practice.
 I started with basic vanilla javascript and after adding all functionality I wanted to express this using design patterns.